 Studies in the Spirituality of Jesuits

 Studies in the Spirituality of Jesuits is a journal dedicated to Jesuit history and spirituality, examining the spiritual doctrine and practice of Society of Jesus through scholarly essays.
 Its contents are available in Open Access.
-An interactive directory of the research articles published in the journal’s first five years is available on the Portal.
+An interactive directory of the research articles published in the journal’s first fifty-one years is available on the Portal.

 Journal of Jesuit Studies